Last updated on August 23rd, 2023 at 11:12 pm

 what are the different factors affecting self purification of water?

-The following conditions affect the self-purification of streams
+The following conditions affect the self purification of water

 1. Dilution: When the sewage is mixed with a large volume of water the sewage always remain in aerobic conditions and DO always remain present in the water